Bulging Disc Neck Treatment

 - Epidural injections

 If these or other conservative treatments are not enough to find relief from neck pain, a physician might suggest surgery as an option.
 Traditionally, for patients with a bulging disc in the neck, treatment through open spine surgery has meant the removal of a large portion of the spinal anatomy, sometimes coupled with spinal fusion, with a long hospital stay and all the potential complications and extended recuperation that come with a major open spine operation.

 Laser Spine Institute offers an alternative to traditional open back surgery.
 Using minimally invasive techniques, the surgeons at Laser Spine Institute perform outpatient procedures to help you find relief from pain.
-Contact Laser Spine Institute to learn more and for a free review of your MRI or CT scan.
+Contact Laser Spine Institute to learn more and for your MRI or CT scan review.